Meet Ann and Bea. They met at a genealogical society meeting and are trying to determine how they’re related. Can you help them figure it out?

 What kind of cousins you are depends on the most recent ancestor you share with your relative.
 First cousins share grandparents.
-Second cousins share great-grandparents, third cousins share great-great-grandparents, and so on.
-Add a great for each generation away from the common ancestor.
+Second ones share great-grandparents, third ones share great-great-grandparents, and so on.
+Add a “great” for each generation away from the common ancestor.

 Ann and Bea determine that James is Ann’s great-great-grandfather and Bea’s fourth-great-grandfather.

 3. “Equalize” the cousins at the level of the one closest to the common ancestor.